maximum80/rikkyo/presentation/slide.md

 - It is impossible for me to come up with those idea.

-## Finally it leads to
+## Finally it leads to build
-- our creativity
+- creativity
-- various of ability
+- variety
 - make a good decision
+Note: which I couldn't come up with

 <!-- .slide: data-background="assets/images/team1.jpg" -->